Outdoor ribbon cutting event at West Fargo Eats location.

 Other Examples of Community Assistance:

-Minot Gate City Bank volunteers take photo in front of Great Plains Food Bank truck
+Group of Gate City Bank volunteers take photo in front of Great Plains Food Bank truck, serving ND and MN

 Great Plains Food Bank

-Gate City Bank is honored to partner with Great Plains Food Bank!
-Learn more about how we’re helping to improve food security and nutrition in the region, all while creating a better way of life for community members in need.
+At Gate City Bank, we’re honored to partner with Great Plains Food Bank.
+See how we’re helping improve food security in the region, while creating a better life for community members in need.

 YWCA